demirantay/notebook/syllabus-compsci.md

  - [ ] Learn: Again option, look into Graph Databases, at least you can have a little udnerstanding of what they are.
  - [ ] We have a lot more stuff like Profiling, Static Analysis, DDD SOAP, etc. Go on your journey now!
  - [ ] Course : GO UP AND FINISH DATABASE HEADER ON [SECTION 1](#databases)
- - [ ] Repeat all of the steps with more ADVANCED projects.
+ - [ ] Project : Repeat all of the steps with more ADVANCED projects.

 ### DevOps